-As of the date of this document, a total of 63,120 metres (including 1,339 metres at Cacao and 1,242 metres at La India which were drilled in the three months ended June 30, 2021) had been drilled by the Company at the La India Project.
-A total of approximately 81,653 metres of drilling has been completed on La India Project by Condor and previous explorers, including meterage from the reported quarter.
+As of the date of this document, a total of 78,997 metres had been drilled by the Company at the La India Project.
+A total of approximately 96,691 metres of drilling has been completed on La India Project by the Company and previous explorers.